NorthernTempest/wandering_bastion/docs/cracked-facade/rule/character-creation.md

 ### Feats

-Player characters get one feat at level 1 if their background doesn't already grant them a feat, and a feat at every fourth character level in addition to the ability score increases indicated in your classes.
+Player characters get one feat at level 1 if their background doesn't already grant them a feat (the same feat described under the [Background](#background) heading), and a feat at every fourth character level in addition to the ability score increases indicated in your classes.
 You cannot exchange ability score increases for feats.

 [List of Homebrew Feats](feat/index.md#homebrew-feats)